commschamp/commsdsl/doc/OtherLanguagesSupport.md

 It is visible there is no direct inheritance relationship between `field_F1` and `message_Msg1Fields_F1`.
 As the result the member functions and types of the first cannot be seamlessly used when working with the second.
-To workaround this problem every wrapping class of the `<ref>` field has `ref()` member function to do the explicit casting to the global field type:
+To workaround this problem every wrapping class of the `<ref>` field has `ref()` member function to do the explicit conversion to the global field type:
 ```python
 msg1 = my_prot.message_Msg1()
 msg1.field_f1().ref().setValue(123)